Daniel-KM/Omeka-S-module-Deduplicate/README.md

 Copyright
 ---------

-* Copyright Daniel Berthereau, 2022-2024
+* Copyright Daniel Berthereau, 2022-2025

-These features were built for the future digital library [Manioc] of the Université des Antilles and Université de la Guyane, currently managed with [Greenstone].
+These features were built for the digital library [Manioc] of the Université des Antilles and Université de la Guyane, previously managed with [Greenstone].